boi4/libpfasst-doc/content/_index.md

 +++
 # Documentation for Dynamic LibPFASST

-This page provides the documentation of Jan Fecht's [interdisciplinary project](https://web.archive.org/web/20230520140608/https://www.cit.tum.de/en/cit/studies/degree-programs/master-informatics/interdisciplinary-project/) at the Technical University of Munich 2022-2023.
+This page provides the documentation of my [interdisciplinary project](https://web.archive.org/web/20230520140608/https://www.cit.tum.de/en/cit/studies/degree-programs/master-informatics/interdisciplinary-project/) at the Technical University of Munich 2022-2023.

 The goal of the project was to add dynamic MPI support to *LibPFASST*, a Fortran application that implements the PFASST method.

-TODO
+In addition to implementing dynamic MPI support, I have created a small showcase of the flexibility and power of dynamic MPI within LibPFASST.

-Many new software components were developed and some existing software components were modified in the course of this project:
+Many new software components were developed and some existing software components were modified in the course of this project.
+You can use the links below or in the navigation bar to get to the documentation of the respective software component.

  - [Open MPI](@/open-mpi/_index.md): Patrick Huber's dynamic Open MPI fork was extended with a Fortran interface.
  - [LibPFASST](@/libpfasst/_index.md): MPI Sessions and resizing support was added to LibPFASST, a Fortran implementation of the PFASST algorithm.